Mtt6300/cc-exporter/README.md

 $ cd cc-exporter
 $ docker-compose up -d
 ```
-Now you should be able to visit grafana dashboard on `http://localhost:3000`
+Now you should be able to visit Grafana dashboard on `http://localhost:3000`

 *Note*: By default user and password is `admin`.